AutomateSecOps/Working-With-Tines-Resources/README.md

 <img src="./images/update_ip_shun_list_resource.png">

  By a Tines HTTP Request action, the Tines workflow posts the IP shun list to the S3 bucket.
-In the below example, we see other uses for Tines Resources such as the name of the S3 bucket and the file name of the IP shun list.
+In the below example, we see another use for Tines Resources such as the name of the S3 bucket and the file name of the IP shun list.
  <img src="./images/HTTP_Action_S3_Put_Object.png">

-The next action calculates the MD5 hash of the IP shun file, which gets written to another Tines Resource.
+The next action calculates the MD5 hash of the IP shun file, which gets written to another Tines Resource, md5_txt.
  <img src="./images/calculate_hash_action.png">
   <img src="./images/update_md5_hash_resource.png">